Last updated: 1 month ago

-A new custom chip called the T2 has been introduced as part of the iMac Pro.
-The follow-up to the T1 included in the MacBook Pro, the T2 handles a number of discrete functions on behalf of the main processor.
+Apple introduced a new custom chip called the T2 as part of the iMac Pro.
+The follow-up to the T1 in the MacBook Pro, the T2 handles a number of discrete functions on behalf of the main processor.
 Aside from security-focused tasks, this can include handling the system management controller, image signal processing for the FaceTime camera, audio control, and SSD control.

-Similar to the T1 and the A-series chips used in the iPhone and iPad lines, the T2 includes a secure enclave, which can be used for storing sensitive information, such as passwords.
-Notably, it includes a hardware encryption engine, which means storage encryption keys can pass from the enclave to the in-chip hardware encryption engine without leaving the chip itself, increasing its security.
+Similar to the T1 and Apple Silicon chips used in the iPhone, iPad, and late-2020 Macs, the T2 includes a secure enclave, which can be used for storing sensitive information, such as passwords.
+Notably, it includes a hardware-encryption engine, meaning storage encryption keys can pass from the enclave to the in-chip hardware encryption engine without leaving the chip itself, increasing its security.

 The version of macOS used for the iMac Pro introduced a "Startup Security Utility" to take advantage of the T2 chip, where users can enable a firmware password to prevent it from booting from a different hard disk or external media.

-New "Secure Boot" options start from "Full Security," which ensures only the latest and most secure software can be run, but requires a network connection at the time of software installation to function.
+New "Secure Boot" options start from "Full Security," ensuring only the latest and most secure software can run but requiring a network connection at the time of software installation to function.
 Options for "Medium Security" and "None" are also available, with the former requiring verifiable software to boot, but not the latest release.

-A deeper dive into the T2 chip in January 2018 by Jason Snell revealed the T2 as mass storage controller, with "complete control" over the flash storage bank array inside the iMac Pro.
-The T2 encrypts "every bit" of data sent to the flash storage array, as well as decrypting it, which means that if the flash array is pulled from the computer, the data is irretrievable.
+A deeper dive into the T2 chip in January 2018 by Jason Snell revealed the T2 as a mass storage controller, with "complete control" over the flash storage bank array inside the iMac Pro.
+The T2 encrypts "every bit" of data sent to the flash storage array, as well as decrypting it, meaning if the flash array is pulled from the computer, the data is irretrievable.